How to not screw up your kid's body image

 As a therapist who works with people who struggle with body image and self-identity, I am very sensitive about this topic.
 I try not to label my children with terms like "skinny" or "chubby" or say anything that will give them a stigma about their bodies.
 My hope for my kids would be that they would appreciate and be thankful for the unique qualities in the bodies they have been given.

-• Promote physical activity and exercise.
-Girls who play sports tend to have higher levels of self-esteem and healthier body images.
-"Be fit, not necessarily thin, and you will be healthy for life," is an excellent motto.
+Promote physical activity and exercise in fun and engaging ways.
+Girls who play sports often have higher self-esteem and healthier body images.
+The motto "Be fit, not necessarily thin, and you will be healthy for life" is a great message to share with your children.
+Find activities they enjoy, whether it's dancing, biking, swimming, or team sports, and make it a regular part of your family's routine.

 Your kids are listening, and they want to know that you love and accept them, whatever their body type or weight may be.